sqshq/note/wiki/docs/Java/Head First Java/15 Networking and Threads.md

 **To read data from a <C>Socket</C>, use a <C>BufferedReader</C>**.

 To communicate over a <C>Socket</C> connection, you use regular I/O streams.
-One of the coolest features in Java is that the most of you I/O work won't care what you high-level chain stream is actually connected to.
+One of the coolest features in Java is that the most of your I/O work won't care what you high-level chain stream is actually connected to.

 * Make a <C>Socket</C> connection to the server